ToniWonKanobi/theoveranalyzed.net/posts/2015/3/4/byword-multimarkdown-composer-and-more.md

 # The Problem

 One big problem with my previous footnoting was a lack of knowledge regarding **multi-paragraph** footnotes.
-Up until yesterday, I didn't know how to do a footnote like [this](http://www.marco.org/2015/01/04/apple-lost-functional-high-ground#fnref:p0z3WgkpC1).
+Up until yesterday, I didn't know how to do a footnote like [this][marco].

 Yesterday, I fixed that.
 How did I fix that?
 TL;DR: I switched from Byword to MultiMarkdown Composer.